 But today the caravanserai of Zafaraniyeh sits empty and abandoned, like thousands of other ancient jewels all over Iran, victim of time, cultural amnesia and a bureaucracy too overwhelmed to protect all of the nation’s heritage from trespassers – or the tourist passersby with plain dumb luck.

 Today, I am the tourist with the dumb luck.
-I drove off the highway out of boredom 25 kilometers east of Sabzevar into the village of Zafaraniyeh, population 232, founded at least a millennium ago on the northern edge of the lethal Dasht-e Kavir desert.
+I drove off the highway out of boredom 25 kilometers east of Sabzevar into the village of Zafaraniyeh, population 232, settled at least a millennium ago on the northern edge of the lethal Dasht-e Kavir desert.

 Closer to the highway, I’ve already climbed up and down a yakhchal, an ancient brick and mud ice house that kept water frozen through the summer, seemingly mythical but very real technology used by Persian as far back as 2,000 years ago.